erikandersson96/first-milestone/README.md

 Each page has been tested through wave.webaim.org for accessibility.

-* You can look at the results [here](https://wave.webaim.org/report#/https://erikandersson96.github.io/first-milestone/index.html) (opens in new tab).
+* You can look at the results [here](https://wave.webaim.org/report#/https://erikandersson96.github.io/first-milestone/index.html).

 ---